stephenjpdelta/portfolio-2025/excel/README.md

-\### Key Tasks
+### Key Tasks

-\- Cleaning and organising raw data
+- Cleaning and organising raw data

-\- Using formulas for calculations and validation
+- Using formulas for calculations and validation

-\- Creating summary tables and metrics
+- Creating summary tables and metrics

-\- Applying filters and sorting to explore patterns
+- Applying filters and sorting to explore patterns

-\- Presenting results in a clear, readable format
+- Presenting results in a clear, readable format

----

-\### Tools \& Techniques

-\- Excel formulas (e.g. IF, VLOOKUP/XLOOKUP, COUNTIF, SUMIFS)

-\- Pivot tables

-\- Conditional formatting

-\- Structured worksheets for repeatable analysis